GioCura/FrontEndMentor-Product-Review-Card/README-solution.md

 - My experience at the beginning of this project was the same as the first one.
 It's just that I had to use a lot of nested elements here!

 - I divided each paragraph line into <span> elements the last time, which worked well to keep the alignment consistent even when resizing.
 I tried to do the same here, until I realized that the alignment changes in the desktop version!
-It's too messy to just lump all the text in one <p> element, that is until I added <br> elements!
+It's too messy to just lump all the text in one 'p' element, that is until I used br elements!

   To make the shift to the desktop version, all I had to do was display and hide certain <br> elements using media queries.